oxcsml/riemannian-score-sde/README.md

 ```

-### SO(3) Conditional
+### SO(3)
-To demonstrate that RSGMs can handle conditional modelling well, we train RSGMs and Moser flows on mixtures of wrapped normal distributions on $SO(3)$.
+To demonstrate that RSGMs can handle Lie groups as well, we train RSGMs and Moser flows on mixtures of wrapped normal distributions on $SO(3)$.
 We also show the number of function evaluations required to solve the likelihood ODE for each model in each case, demonstrating the difficulties Moser flows face due to the stiff vector fields they learn.

 | Method          | N=16, log-likelihood                               | N=16, NFE                                  | N=32, log-likelihood                               | N=32, NFE                                  | N=64, log-likelihood                                | N=64, NFE                                  |
 |:----------------|:-----------------------------------------------|:---------------------------------------------|:-----------------------------------------------|:---------------------------------------------|:------------------------------------------------|:---------------------------------------------|